Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 For example,

+### Loading Message List
 Load list of user list and last messages in `MesiboUserListFragment` from a activity.
 You can start this activity from anywhere to load user list.

-### Loading Message List

-Message list loads from all the last message received from other users.

 ```java
 public class ExampleActivity extends AppCompatActivity implements MesiboMessageListFragment.FragmentListener {